 When buying electronics, you should opt for hardware which is as open as possible.
-This can certainly be a challenge, because open hardware is not the default, and it is often not an advertised feature.
-The reasons for open hardware are choice and quality of life.
+This can certainly be a challenge, because open hardware is not the default and it is often not an advertised feature.
+The reasons for open hardware are freedom and quality of life.
 What will you do if the smart TV you just bought won't let you watch DVDs anymore because you should subscribe to a streaming service?
-What if your smart TV starts showing you ads over the things you are already watching?
+What if your smart TV starts showing you ads over the things you are already watching even if it is something you own?
 This is not hypothetical, Samsung, LG, Roku and Sony already do this.
 They are not hardware vendors anymore, in 2020 Toshiba made more money selling customer data gathered from smart TV's than they made from actually selling TV's.
+Vizio makes twice as much money by using 'smart' TVs to sell their customers' data than by selling televisions.
 On a brighter note, most laptops feature a bootloader that allows you to install another operating system, this is the bare minimum of hardware openness that you should ever accept for any computer.
 While a handful of android phones allow you to install a newer (or different) operating system, almost all of them do not or at least they make it very difficult.
 This makes them obsolete whenever the manufacturer says they are obsolete, forcing you to buy a new one.
 CONSOOM.
 The ability to install linux (or anything else) on your device saves you from this trap.
 The gold standard is a device which allows you to flash a new BIOS.
 There are several devices for which this is possible, the old thinkpads can have libreboot installed which is an open source bootloader that disables the Intel Management Engine.
 Intel Management Engine is malware on the CPU architecture level.
 Most modern CPUs have this or something very much like it (Platform Security Processor).
 An exception to this is uboot, which is an open source bootloader mostly found on ARM systems.
 Pine64 devices use the uboot bootloader on their pinebook and pinephone devices.
 The ultimate future for computing would be the maturity of something like riscv, a completely open source instruction set architecture.
 We are a long way away from this being a viable option for most people, however exciting progress continues to be made in this space.
 For example, SiFive makes a computer called the HiFive Unmatched which has impressive specifications.
 It sports a spunky 4 core CPU with 16GB RAM, gigabit ethernet, M.2 storage and the possibility of PCIe expansion.
 The most exciting feature is that schematics for the entire Mini-ITX machine are freely available.
 For now riscv is a development architecture, but it is easy to imagine running your daily driver machine on riscv in the coming years.

 Linux is a great option for x86 based computers like laptops, desktops and workstations.
 However, the device which collects the most information about you is the one which also has the fewest options.
 A handful of Android phones will allow you to run an open source userspace on top of libhybris, and this is dependent on Google libraries.
 Technically Android uses a 3 year old version of the linux kernel with a lot of proprietary Google software baked in.
 This does not mean that Android is Linux.
 To my knowledge if you want to run mainline linux on a smartphone, there are two devices which will work.
 These are the Librem 5, the Pinephone.
 (Sailfish on the Jolla phone gets an honorable mention however Sailfish OS is not completely open source, some components are proprietary and closed source such as hardware-specific kernel modules and other software licensed under commercial terms.)
 Sailfish has the advantage of being able to run Android apps, as do 'degoogled' ROMs such as CalyxOS and GrapheneOS.
 I can't recommend the Librem 5 at the price and feature list compared to the pinephone.
 I personally run a Pinephone and think it is a fantastic device, however it is not ready for mainstream use as the software ecosystem is very immature compared to that of proprietary smartphone options.
 The pinephone is easy to dissassemble and repair, and presently there are 20 different choices of operating system on the pinephone.
 I have had good experiences with manjaro arm and mobian on the pinephone.
 On the laptop/desktop, the experience is so much better on linux that it is not a sacrifice in the least.